uraimo/Awesome-Swift-Playgrounds/README.md

 *Sounds and music*

 * [Bach Playground](https://github.com/dreamwieber/BachPlayground) - A Simple Swift Playground that plays a brief piece by Bach with AVAudioEngine and AVMIDIPlayer.
+* [PlayerNode Playground](https://github.com/genedelisa/PlayerNodePlayground) - Playground using AVAudioEngine with a playernode and effects to play an audio file.

 ## Mathematics
 *Live math with playgrounds*